When the heat is on: God's man under pressure

 I wrote this devotional article while Barbara and I were serving as missionaries in Italy.
 It originally appeared in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.

-The story of Moses encountering Pharaoh in Exodus 5 contains several important takeaways that can be applied to various aspects of life:
+The story of Moses encountering Pharaoh in Exodus 5 contains important takeaways that can be applied to our lives today.
+These include: